 “Mr. Rae is the 20th Medallist in this series, following a formidable line of recipients such as the Right Honourable Senator Murray Sinclair, the Right Honourable Beverley McLachlin, and Professor Margaret MacMillan.
 We look forward to welcoming Mr. Rae to Charlottetown to share his unique perspective on the evolving State of Canada and its nationhood.”

-Bob Rae is currently serving as the Prime Minister’s Special Envoy on Humanitarian and Refugee Issues.
-He is Senior Counsel at Olthuis Kleer Townshend LLP, a law firm that focuses on indigenous issues, and also teaches at the University of Toronto as a Professor of Public Policy in the Munk School, the Faculty of Law and Victoria College.
+In July 2020, Bob Rae was appointed Canada’s ambassador to the United Nations by Prime Minister Justin Trudeau.
+Prior to this appointment, he served as the Prime Minister’s Special Envoy on Humanitarian and Refugee Issues.
+He was also Senior Counsel at Olthuis Kleer Townshend LLP, a law firm that focuses on indigenous issues, and taught at the University of Toronto as a Professor of Public Policy in the Munk School, the Faculty of Law and Victoria College.

 Elected 11 times to the House of Commons and the Legislature of Ontario, Mr. Rae served as Ontario’s 21st Premier as well as Interim Leader of the Liberal Party of Canada.
 He is the author of five books and three government reports, most recently on the Rohingya Refugee crisis, where he has served as Special Envoy for the Government of Canada.